WBYN-FM: History

-The station was founded by Dave Hendricks and was first assigned the call sign WBYO in 1969.
-The station employed a Christian teaching format with traditional Christian music played in between features.
-The station was a commercial operation but steered clear of Contemporary Christian Music except for a few hours on Saturday afternoon.
-On September 14, 1989, the station was sold and changed the call sign to WYCL and flipped to a gold based downtempo Adult Contemporary music format.
+This radio station was founded by Dave Hendricks and was first assigned the call sign WBYO in 1969.
+The station employed a Christian teaching format with traditional Christian music played in between features and was a commercial operation but steered clear of Contemporary Christian Music except for a few hours on Saturday afternoon.

+On September 14, 1989, the station was sold and changed the call sign to WYCL and flipped to a gold based down-tempo Adult Contemporary music format.
 The station played a couple new songs per hour but leaned light.
-The station played several uptempo songs an hour.
+The station played several up-tempo songs an hour.
 Artists included The Beatles, Billy Joel, Kenny Rogers, Whitney Houston, Gloria Estefan, Chicago, Supremes, Elton John, The Stylistics, George Michael, and others.
-After a few years the station proved to be unsuccessful with the new format and went bankrupt.
-WYCL went bankrupt due to the failure of the owners listening to hired consultants from the west coast.
-Until then this station was #1, beating WRFY 102.5.
-The owners walked away from the station.
-Revenue dropped, due to advertisers finding out what was going on.
-This was all due to mismanagement.
+After a few years, the station proved to be successful with the new format, was #1 beating WRFY 102.5 in the ratings.

 On January 24, 1992, the station was sold to WDAC Radio Inc. It was assigned the call sign WBYN and returned to Christian radio format which consisted of preaching, teaching, traditional Christian music, and information features.
-The station would sell time blocks to various ministries.
+The station sold time blocks to various ministries.
 On September 19, 2005, the call sign was slightly altered to WBYN-FM in preparation for a simulcast with 1160 AM (formerly WYNS), which adopted the WBYN call sign a week later.

 The music was traditional Christian music and played a few hours in mornings, late afternoons, and weekends.
 Some time in the 1990s, the station began mixing in softer contemporary Christian artists as well as Contemporary Praise and Worship Music.
 By 2000, the station was playing mostly Praise and Worship music and adopted the phrase "Life Changing Radio".